sbenthall/personal_website/index.md

 * Agent-Based Modeling of the impact of privacy by design on COVID-19 contact tracing applications, with the <a href="https://publichealth.nyu.edu/research-scholarship/centers-labs-initiatives/agent-based-modeling-lab">Agent-Based Modeling Lab at NYU School of Global Public Health.</a>

-* Exploring parallels between the financial sector and technology sector

 * Building tools for computational analysis of organizational influence and diversity in Internet governance, with <a href="https://github.com/datactive/bigbang">BigBang</a>.

-A goal of my research is to develop innovative approaches to the regulation of technology.

-A secondary goal is to address the social and philosophical grounds of my own research methods.

 <h2 id="publications"><a href="#publications">&sect;</a> Publications</h2>
 <p>*** - indicates a refereed publication.</p>